jnhthomp/alpha-blog2/README.md

-DONE					"shoud not create new session w/ invalid credentials" DONE					"should destroy session if user is logged in" DONE					"should not destroy session if user is not logged in"
+DONE					"shoud not create new session w/ invalid credentials" DONE					"should destroy session if user is logged in" DONE					"should not destroy session if user is not logged in" DONE    	users_controller_test.rb
-    	users_controller_test.rb
-    	  Need:
-					index
+DONE    	  Have:
-					"should show users index page"
+DONE					"should show users index page"
-					new
-					"should show new user signup page"
+DONE					"should show new user signup page"
-					"new user page should not be available to logged in users"
+DONE					"new user page should not be available to logged in users" DONE					"should create a new user"
-						# This one is a pick or choose.
-I don't think the app is broken leaving it as is.
-If a new user is created when another user is already logged in it will simply overwrite the session[:user_id] resulting in the original user being logged out and the new user being logged in instead
-					create
-					"should create a new user"
-					"should not create a new user if user obj is invalid" show
-					"should load user show page"
+DONE					"should not create a new user if user obj is invalid" DONE					"should load user show page"
-					"articles written by user should be available" edit
-					"should load user edit page"
+DONE					"articles written by user should be available" DONE					"should load user edit page"
-					"should not load user edit page if not logged in as same user" update
+DONE					"should not load user edit page if not logged in as same user" DONE					"should update user"
-					"should update user"
-					"should not update user if not logged in as same user" destroy
-					"should destroy user if logged in as same user" "should destroy user if logged in as admin" "should destroy associated user articles"
+DONE					"should not update user if not logged in as same user" DONE					"should destroy user if logged in as same user" DONE					"should destroy user if logged in as admin" DONE					"should destroy associated user articles" DONE					"should not destroy user if not logged in as same user or admin"
-						#Is this better in model test?
-					"should not destroy user if not logged in as same user or admin"

     integration
     	create_category_test.rb